-Today I will share with you advice and productivity tools that will make you a productive blogger.
+Today I will share with you advice and productivity tools that will make you a productive content creator.
 This guide will help you remove distractions, eliminate redundant tasks, automate where possible, and outsource certain tasks to free your time for the core activities.
 Let’s get started.

-Struggling to find the time to blog?
+Struggling to find the time to create content?
 You’re in the right place.

-Do you wonder how big bloggers keep publishing new content all the time?
+Do you wonder how big site owners keep publishing new content all the time?
 How come their publishing machine is so well oiled?
 Where do they get the time and the ideas?

 Are they online all the time every day?
 Do they have assistants working for them creating and publishing their content?